- Software Download

 Solution to Prevent Flagging by Antivirus/Anti-malware Software as Unsafe

-In the event that your antivirus/anti-malware software is flagging Sierra Chart as potentially a security risk or quarantining it, and therefore preventing you from installing or updating Sierra Chart, then temporarily disable this antivirus/anti-malware software on your system while installing Sierra Chart.
+In the event that your antivirus/anti-malware software is flagging Sierra Chart as potentially a security risk or quarantining it, and therefore preventing you from installing, updating or using Sierra Chart, then temporarily disable this antivirus/anti-malware software on your system while installing Sierra Chart.
 This will be the solution in most cases.

 The next step is to go into its exceptions/exclusion rule settings and prevent it from scanning or monitoring the C:\SierraChart folder.
 This is the default folder that Sierra Chart is installed to.
 If you installed Sierra Chart to a different folder, then use that folder.